 Definitely, the World Tour is the pinnacle of the sport, but it is the classics that keep it truly alive, every single day.

-The Belgian cycling team in 2018 is guaranteed to catch your attention in 2019!
+The Belgian cycling team is guaranteed to catch your attention.
 The design is from the legendary Michel Pollentier, who is a big success.

 The jersey is a typical cycling team kit.
 It’s made of lightweight polyester with a full zipper and has three pockets and a small race number at the front.